 How to Clean a Sauna Heater

-Our Jacuzzi® infrared saunas naturally produce negative ions that help purify the air through the ceramic compound in True Wave heaters.
+Our Clearlight® infrared saunas naturally produce negative ions that help purify the air through the ceramic compound in True Wave heaters.
 Even so, your sauna heater may need an occasional wipe down.
 Simply use a damp sponge to wipe off any debris, fingerprints, or other buildup that may have collected over time.
 Just be sure the heater has cooled down prior to cleaning to prevent burns.

 Infrared Sauna Maintenance Tips

 Your body is the only way moisture, dirt, and dust can enter your infrared sauna.
 Because of this, you can minimize the chances of dirtying up your sauna by taking a quick rinse and dry before heading into your sauna session.
 If you cannot rinse off before entering, take extra care to clean away any debris you may have tracked in.

 Use a Towel